cryptometa-source/FromZeroToBotYoutube/README.md

 - Runs on Windows, Linux, and Mac

 ATTENTION 🚨🚨🚨
 These course videos will be provided free of charge.
 Announcements to come on paid bonus content.
 Subscribe to @gordamack on X.com or reach out on telegram for announcements.
+You can now get real-time updates on telegram https://t.me/cryptometagm

 Course Modules